amplience/dc-delivery-sdk-js/README.md

 In addition to serving image and Video content, Dynamic Content can also transform media on the fly allowing you to target multiple channels and deliver just the pixels required from a single master asset.

-The sdk attaches helper functions to Image and Video properties to simplify constructing Dynamic Media URLs:
+The SDK attaches helper functions to Image and Video properties to simplify constructing Dynamic Media URLs:

 ```js
 const ImageFormat = require('dc-delivery-sdk-js').ImageFormat;